afragen/mac-clean-install/README.md

 I'm hoping to make my setup of a clean MacBook as simple as possible.
 Must restart computer afterwards.

-* Log into iTunes account from iTunes.
+* Log into Mac App Store account.
+* `xcode-select --install` to install XCode command line tools.

 * Execute the `install.sh`
   * Install Homebrew and Oh-My-ZSH!
   * Install Node Version Manager as Oh-My-ZSH! plugin.